 Baked oatmeal – nutty, sweet and very filling – is one of my favorite weekend breakfasts.
-In this baked oatmeal recipe, I’m using Greek yogurt instead of butter, to add some extra protein.

 - 2 teaspoons melted butter for ramekins

 - 1 large egg

 - ¼ cup plain, low-fat Greek yogurt